 Rewarded ad units enable users to play games, take surveys, or watch videos to earn in-app rewards, such as coins, extra lives, or points.
 You can set different rewards for different ad units, and specify the reward values and items users will receive.

 Rewarded ad units can show video ads and interactive ads.
-The maximum length of video ads is 60 seconds.
+The maximum length to grant a reward is 30 seconds.

 AdMob rewarded ad policies